 The location of Point A Hotels Edinburgh means everything is super walkable.
 Just make sure to have comfortable shoes cause cobbles are a real thing.
 If you’re wearing cute heels, find a friend willing to carry you or get an Uber.

 Like many cities, Edinburgh has a bike-sharing scheme.
 You can find the locations of the bikes by downloading the Just Eat Cycles app.
-At £1.50 for the first hour, it’s a really cost-effective way to get around while also preemptively burning the calories for the food you will inevitably devour on your trip.
+At £1.50 for the first hour, it’s a really cost-effective way to get around while also preemptively burning calories.
 Just don’t forget to watch out tram lines!

 If you’re from outside of the UK and the whole black cab thing is a novelty then yeah sure give it a go, but only once.
 Black cabs are hella expensive so if you can’t walk from A-B (or just don’t want to) Uber really is the best way to go.